 Our financial partner reviews the evidence and decides whether to close the dispute or continue the process by forwarding the evidence to the card issuer.
 The card issuer reviews the evidence and makes the final decision.
 As the card issuer has final say, submitting evidence does not by itself guarantee a resolution in your favor.

 The evidence you submit should be appropriate to the reason for the dispute.
 Web logs, email communications, shipment tracking numbers and delivery confirmation, proof of prior refunds or replacement shipments, photos any any other documentation of work completed and/or services provided, etc., can all be helpful.
 For example, a response to a dispute with the reason “product not received” should have evidence that includes shipping information and any screenshots of package tracking and delivery confirmation.

-Aisle Planner electronically submits this information to your cardholder’s issuer and notifies you of any updates to the dispute.
+The chargeback team will work with you to gather relevant information and electronically submits this information to your cardholder’s issuer and notifies you of any updates to the dispute.

-Do not include requests to call or email for more information, or links to click for further information (e.g., file downloads or links to tracking information) as these will not be actioned by the card issuer evaluating the dispute.
+Do not include "requests to call or email for more information", or links to click for further information (e.g., file downloads or links to tracking information) as these will not be actioned by the card issuer evaluating the dispute.
 Card issuers will not call merchants or follow external links, so it’s important to submit all available evidence through Stripe.